-Crossing obstacles can be hazardous.
-There is always the possibility of the vehicle tipping.
+ping.
 If you cannot go around an obstacle, follow these guidelines:

-- Stop the vehicle and shift into park.
+1. Stop the vehicle and move the shifter to park.
 Go out to inspect the obstacle thoroughly from both your approach side and the exit side.
 If you believe you can cross the obstacle safely, select four-wheel drive (4WD) and shift into low range.